cookiejest/TalkToQlik/readme.txt

 'select excluded *fieldname' - select excluded within specific field name 'show me *sheetname' - navigate to another sheet with the given field name.

-Known limitations and notes
+#Known limitations and notes

-1) Currently this will only work in Chrome and Firefox and browsers that support the SpeechRecognition standard.
-This does not include IE11.
+1) Currently this will *only work in Chrome* and browsers that support the SpeechRecognition standard.
+This does not include IE11 or firefox yet.

 1) The app uses capitalized field names and sheet names e.g 'Top Customers' will work as a sheet name but 'top customers' will not.